Becoming a parent in the Netherlands

 Offering guidance on newborn care.

-It's advisable to register for kraamzorg early in pregnancy:
+It's advisable to register for kraamzorg early in pregnancy (from your 12th week):

 What Benefits Can You Claim as a Parent and How Do These Work?